 - The Company sells the female condom to the global public sector under the umbrella of its agreement with UNAIDS.
 This agreement facilitates the availability and distribution of the female condom at a reduced price based on the Company's cost of production.
 The current price per unit ranges between £0.42 and £0.445 (British pounds sterling), or approximately \$0.84 to \$0.89.
-Currently, the female condom is available in over 90 countries through public sector distribution. - The Company also sells FC to the U.S. Agency for International Development (USAID) for use in USAID prevention programs in developing countries. - The Company sells the female condom in the United States to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
+Currently, the female condom is available in over 90 countries through public sector distribution. - .
+The Company sells FC to the U.S. Agency for International Development (USAID) for use in USAID prevention programs in developing countries. - The Company sells the female condom in the United States to city and state public health clinics as well as not-for-profit organizations such as Planned Parenthood.
 The female condom is currently available in 95 locations in New York City, including both community-based organizations and the N.Y.C.
 Department of Health and Mental Hygiene units.
-It is being distributed as part of New York City's Female Condom Education and Distribution Project being conducted by the Bureau of HIV/AIDS Prevention and Control. - The Company markets FC directly in the United Kingdom.
+It is being distributed as part of New York City's Female Condom Education and Distribution Project being conducted by the Bureau of HIV/AIDS Prevention and Control.
+In June 2008, the New York City Department of Health & Mental Hygiene awarded the Company a bid for two million female condoms for use in that program.

+The Company markets FC directly in the United Kingdom.
 The Company has distribution agreements with commercial partners which market directly to consumers in 15 countries, including the United States, Brazil, Canada, Mexico, Spain, France, Japan and India.
 These agreements are generally exclusive for a single country.
 Under these agreements, the Company manufactures and sells the female condom to the distributor partners, who, in turn market and distribute the product to consumers in the established territory.

-Significant quarter to quarter variations may result from time to time due to the timing and shipment of large orders and not any fundamental change in the Company's business.
-Because the Company manufactures FC in a leased facility located in London, England and FC2 in a leased facility located in Malaysia, a portion of the Company's operating costs occur in foreign markets.
-While a material portion of the Company's future sales are likely to be in foreign markets, sales are denominated in British pounds sterling or United States dollars only.
+Quarterly financial results may vary significantly from one quarter to another due to the timing and shipment of large orders rather than from any fundamental change in the Company's business.
+Because the Company manufactures FC in a leased facility located in London, England and FC2 in a leased facility located in Malaysia, a portion of the Company's operating costs occur in foreign currencies.
+While a material portion of the Company's future sales are likely to be global versus domestic, all sales are denominated in British pounds sterling or United States dollars only.
 Manufacturing costs and sales to foreign markets are subject to normal currency risks associated with changes in the exchange rate of the British pound sterling relative to the United States dollar.
-For the first six months of fiscal 2008, 57% of the Company's net revenues, 82% of the Company's cost of products sold and 30% of the Company's operating expenses were affected by changes in the exchange rate of foreign currencies relative to the United States dollar.
+For the first nine months of fiscal 2008, 58% of the Company's net revenues, 84% of the Company's cost of products sold and 31% of the Company's operating expenses were affected by changes in the exchange rate of foreign currencies relative to the United States dollar.

 On an ongoing basis, management continues to evaluate its commercial transactions and is prepared to employ currency hedging strategies when it believes such strategies are appropriate.
 In addition, some of the Company's future international sales may be in developing nations where dramatic political or economic changes are possible.
 Such factors may adversely affect the Company's results of operations and financial condition.
-For the first six months of fiscal 2008, the Company estimates that the favorable net impact of the exchange rate fluctuations was approximately \$12,000.
+For the first nine months of fiscal 2008, the Company estimates that the net adverse impact of the exchange rate fluctuations was not significant.